Lyapunov-like Conditions of Forward Invariance and Boundedness for a Class of Unstable Systems: Abstract

 \section{Abstract}

-We provide Lyapunov-like characterizations of positive invariance, boundedness and convergence of non-trivial solutions for a class of systems with unstable invariant sets.
-The systems of this class comprise of a stable part coupled with a one-dimensional unstable or critically stable subsystem.
-Examples of these systems appear in the problems of nonlinear output regulation, parameter estimation and adaptive control.
-We demonstrate that, for a large class of systems with unstable equilibria and solutions that might escape to infinity in finite time, it is always possible to determine simple criteria for positive invariance and boundedness of the system's nontrivial solutions.
-Conversely, it is possible to characterize domains of initial conditions that lead to solutions escaping from the origin.
-In contrast to other works addressing convergence issues in unstable systems, our results do not rely on the availability of input-output gains or contraction rates that are usually required for the stable compartment.
+We provide Lyapunov-like characterizations of boundedness and convergence of non-trivial solutions for a class of systems with unstable invariant sets.
+Examples of systems to which the results may apply include interconnections of stable subsystems with one-dimensional unstable dynamics or critically stable dynamics.
+Systems of this type arise in problems of nonlinear output regulation, parameter estimation and adaptive control.
+In addition to providing boundedness and convergence criteria the results allow to derive domains of initial conditions corresponding to solutions leaving a given neighborhood of the origin at least once.
+In contrast to other works addressing convergence issues in unstable systems, our results require neither input-output characterizations for the stable part nor estimates of convergence rates.
+The results are illustrated with examples, including the analysis of phase synchronization of neural oscillators with heterogenous coupling.